zero1ne/rust-track/challenge_04/README.md

 - Is it a road -- each room must have a direct connection to the next in some direction
 - Are the start and end the right rooms

-Something easy you can use is Breadth-first search.
+Something easy you can use is [Breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search).
 The algorithm is pretty well described on wikipedia, although there is no logic to find the full path, only the node is found.
 They mention that you can hold parents, but don't show where it fits in the code.
 Here's a summary:

-1. You prepare a queue in which you put the initial room (the queue can be a vector, or there may be another suitable structure in std::collections that will work for you)
+1. You prepare a queue in which you put the initial room (the queue can be a vector, or there may be another suitable structure in [std::collections](https://doc.rust-lang.org/stable/std/collections/index.html) that will work for you)
-2. You mark the starting room as "visited" (maybe in a vector of visited rooms, maybe something else from std::collections)
+2. You mark the starting room as "visited" (maybe in a vector of visited rooms, maybe something else from [std::collections](https://doc.rust-lang.org/stable/std/collections/index.html))
-3. You prepare a HashMap of links from a room to its parent.
+3. You prepare a `HashMap` of links from a room to its parent.
 4. You start pulling rooms from the end of the visit queue while there are rooms in it:
    - If you reach the end room, you may end the cycle
    - If not, you go through all the neighbors of a room, note that their parent is the current one, mark them as "visited" and add them to the top of the queue.
 5. We have completed the cycle.
 Is there a parent marked for the end room?
-   - If not, then we haven't reached the end room, we can safely return Ok(None)
+   - If not, then we haven't reached the end room, we can safely return `Ok(None)`
    - If so, we must construct our way back to the beginning, parent by parent.
 We start with the end room and its parent, and we put them into a vector, we keep taking the front parent and the front parent until we get to a room with no parent -- that will be the starting one.
 We return the path in "straight" order -- start to end room.

 If it seems disturbingly complicated -- try it, go step by step, it will work.
 If it seems boringly simple, by all means implement whatever search interests you.

 ## Advices

-- There is a lot of error handling that can be simplified by using some methods from Result or from Option.
+- There is a lot of error handling that can be simplified by using some methods from `Result` or from `Option`.
+Feel free to review the [Documentation](https://doc.rust-lang.org/stable/std/option/enum.Option.html)
 - Nothing prevents us from finding a path from one room to the same room -- it's just a path with that one room.
 Also, there will be nothing surprising in that there will be a cycle of rooms.
 If you implement the above algorithm, you shouldn't have any problems, but it's definitely a good idea to test.
 - HashMap is an incredibly convenient structure that is used for a great many things and is built-in in many languages.
 It's a dictionary where the key is something that implements the Hash trait (very often a String) and the value can be anything.
 The documentation has great examples, but we might as well do a bonus demo video where we show use.
--